Iron Chews Pediatric Side Effects

 Generic name: carbonyl iron

 Note: This document contains side effect information about carbonyl iron.
-Some of the dosage forms listed on this page may not apply to the brand name Iron Chews Pediatric.
+Some dosage forms listed on this page may not apply to the brand name Iron Chews Pediatric.

 - Accidental overdose of drugs that have iron in them is a leading cause of deadly poisoning in children younger than 6 years of age.
 Keep away from children.
 If this drug is taken by accident, call a doctor or poison control center right away.